opencog/link-grammar/mingw/README-MinGW64.md

 You may find that the system is extremely slow.
 In that case, consult the Web for how to make tweaks that considerably speed it up.
-In addition, to avoid I/O trashing, don't use a too high `make` parallelism (maybe even only `-j 2` or nothing at all).
+In addition, to avoid I/O thrashing, don't use a too high `make` parallelism (maybe even only `-j 2` or nothing at all).

 Packages that are used by the link-grammar library